sedatbsp/auction-shortened-url/README.md

 - [Lombok](https://projectlombok.org/setup/maven)

 ### Tools
-- IntelliJ IDEA or any preferred IDE with embedded Gradle
+- IntelliJ IDEA or any preferred IDE
 - Postman (or any RESTful API testing tool)

 ### Run the Application